alontalmor/WebAsKB/README.md

 Options: ‘—eval_set dev’ or ‘—eval_set test’ to choose evaluation set.

 Please note, Reading Comprehension answer predication data is provided in Data/RC_answer_cache.
 However the WebAnswer model was not included due to very large repository size.
-You may replace the RC component with any other RC model to be used on the web-snippets in [ComplexWebQuestions](http://nlp.cs.tau.ac.il/compwebq)
+You may replace the RC component with any other RC model to be used with the web-snippets in [ComplexWebQuestions](http://nlp.cs.tau.ac.il/compwebq)
 .